iStudy for Success!

 One aspect of preparation is setting up a notebook:

 Tips for structuring and maintaining good, accurate notes:

 Remember, this is your education.
 To get the most out of it, you will want to ask questions.
 Prepare a list of questions prior to class, especially on concepts you did not fully understand.
 Also, note concepts during the lecture that you do not understand and about which you want to ask questions.
 If you continue to feel that you don't understand, ask a classmate, make an appointment with your instructor, or visit the learning support center on your campus.

 Following are the assignments embedded in the Note-Taking tutorial:

-This tutorial is related to other tutorials on personal effectiveness, including active listening, active reading, time management, project management, interview skills, stress management, conflict management, peer tutoring, and brainstorming.
+This tutorial is related to other tutorials on personal effectiveness, including active listening and active reading.
 Therefore, it is recommended that instructors introduce this tutorial to students in conjunction with other personal effectiveness tutorials.

 The instructor should select a topic and have students review materials on the topic prior to meeting in class.
 The instructor should then give a short lecture on the material (between 10 to 15 minutes).
 Students should take notes on the content presented by the instructor.

 Students then review the process by which they took notes.
 This review can serve as the basis for an in-class discussion about different methods students use to determine importance based on what the instructor says.
 Groups can be formed to discuss their methodology and then report on their insights/learning.

 Through observing both the group's and the individual's activity, the instructor may assess student performance.
 Assessment criteria are as follows (Instructors supply the percentage weights):